TwiN/go-away/README.md

 goaway.IsProfane("hello, world!")          // returns false
 ```

-By default, `IsProfane` uses a default profanity detector, but if you'd like to disable leet speak,
+By default, `IsProfane` uses the default profanity detector, but if you'd like to disable leet speak,
 numerical character or special character sanitization, you have to create a ProfanityDetector instead:

 ```go